WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/tlaplusast/README.md

 - Note that FormulaApplication is not treated as an n-ary operator because it is a meta-operator that constructs an n-ary operator from a custom formula name.
 It's an n-ary operator-generator, not an n-ary operator

 - Similarly, FormulaDefinition is not a binary infix operator because it can't be used arbitrarily in the tree, other uses of == can be found only in LET bindings, which are their own operator.
+BinaryInfixOperators can have themselves as their children, while FormulaDefinition cannot.

 # Plan for AST checks: